franzbu/SkyRocket.spoon/README.md

 You can move and resize windows on your screen in any direction you like by clicking at any point within the window and dragging.
 Try it out and you'll never look back.

-This animated GIF doesn't capture the mouse pointer correctly; in real life it moves along with moving and resizing the window as expected.
+This animated GIF doesn't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
 Nevertheless, the animation still shows what you can do with this tool.

 <img alt="SkyRocket move and resize demo" src="https://github.com/franzbu/SkyRocket.spoon/blob/master/doc/SkyRocket.gif" />